Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 ---
-### Troubleshooting Trying to Connect SwitchBot Curtain to the Hub but Can’t Find the Cloud Service Option
+### Troubleshooting Trying to Connect SwitchBot Curtain to the Hub but Can’t Find the Third-party Service Option

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?
-Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
+Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Third-party Service (the Third-party Service option has been removed).
 Simply place the curtain near the Hub, within Bluetooth range, and it will automatically connect to the Hub.
 The connection status can be checked by going to SwitchBot app -> Profile -> Manage Hubs -> Tap the appropriate hub.
 If you have any further questions, feel free to contact us anytime.
 We’re happy to help!